 Make the Time for a Casual Check-In

-Ultimately, right now won’t be business as usual.
+Ultimately, right now won’t be business as usual—and the reality is that ‘business as usual’ is completely different to what we once knew.
 While we still have agendas, priorities and checklists for every meeting, now’s the time to create space for social connections wherever you can.
 When getting teams together, no matter the reason, begin with the personal.
 Talk to your people about how they are—any social chat—to help ward off feelings of isolation.

 You never know.
 Sometimes, that one meeting may be the only social interaction your teammate receives all day.
 Don’t miss that moment to show that you care; it can go a long way.